HenrikJoreteg/human-javascript/ch04 - cleanliness.md

 If it’s a long running project that you plan on maintaining and changing over time, it’s even harder.
 Features come and go.
 You’ll experiment with something only to find it’s not the right call and leave traces of old code sprinked throughout.

-I write lots of single page apps and I absolutely *despise* messy code.
+I absolutely *despise* messy code.
 Here are a few techniques, crutches, coping mechanisms, and semi-pro tips for staying sane.

 ## Separating views and state
 This is the biggest lesson I’ve learned building lots of single page apps.
 Your view (the DOM) should just be blind slave to the model state of your application.
 For this you could use any number of tools and frameworks.
-I’d recommend starting with [Backbone.js](http://backbonejs.org/) (by the awesome Mr. [@jashkenas](https://twitter.com/jashkenas) as it’s the easiest to understand, and the closest thing to "just javascript"™.
+I’d recommend starting with [Backbone.js](http://backbonejs.org/) (by the awesome Mr. [@jashkenas](https://twitter.com/jashkenas) as it’s the easiest to understand, and the closest thing to "just javascript"™ as discussed in the introduction.

-Essentially, you’ll build up a set of models and collections of these models in memory in the browser.
+Essentially, you’ll populate a set of models and collections of these models in memory in the browser.
 These will store all the application state for your app.
 These models should be completely oblivious to how they’re used, they merely store state and broadcast their changes.
 Then you have views that listen for changes in the models and update the DOM.
 This core principal of separating your views and your application state is vital when building large apps.

+One aspect of this approach that is commonly overlooked is the flexibility it provides if you decide the app shoudl have a different UI (which *never* happens, right?! `</sarcasm>`) or build another application on the same API.
+All the models pretty much without modification are completely re-usable.

 ## Common JS Modules